-Folklore around the world provides us with a host of these small fairy-like creatures, frequently treading a fine line between the malevolent and benevolent, and worryingly quick to take offense.
-So next time you break a vase or lose your keys, here are a sampling of miniature mischief-makers to take the blame.
+Folklore around the world provides us with a host of these small, fairy-like creatures, frequently treading a fine line between the malevolent and benevolent, and worryingly quick to take offense.
+So next time you break a vase or lose your keys, here is a sampling of miniature mischief-makers to take the blame.

 Brownies are small, usually helpful spirits originating in Scotland and northern England.
-They are generally male and reside in the house carrying out useful household tasks such as churning butter or polishing floors.
-Brownies are either clad in rags or naked, and some folktales say that if you offer clothes to a brownie they will leave your home, either because they now have nice new clothes or because they are affronted by the gift.
+They are generally male and reside in the house, carrying out useful household tasks such as churning butter or polishing floors.
+Brownies are either clad in rags or naked, and some folktales say that if you offer clothes to a brownie they will leave your home—because they now have nice new clothes, or because they are affronted by the gift.

-Be warned, however: Brownies are quick to anger, and if you irritate a brownie you may live to regret it, as these once-helpful household friends can turn into boggarts.
-Boggarts are brownies gone bad—they break things, throw things, and are generally terrible house guests.
+Be warned, however: Brownies are quick to anger, and if you irritate one you may live to regret it, as these once-helpful household friends can turn into boggarts.
+Boggarts are brownies gone bad—they break things, throw objects, and are generally terrible house guests.